 Shush/Pat is a thing

 Another tip from the pediatrician is to try and calm the baby without picking her up.
 So this works about 50% of the time for us.
 I can calm her with a pacifier and a pat on the butt while aggressively shushing.
 Sometimes this works, sometimes it doesn’t but it’s worth a try before you pick the baby up to comfort them.
 Now I’m not a fan of full on CIO methods (it’s just not for me) but a little crying and whining while they settle themselves back down won’t cause lifelong detrimental effects on your child.

 Hang in there

 The sleep regression does not last forever and it will get better.
-Some nights it feels like it won’t end and your only hanging on by a very thin thread but I assure you it will.
-We are starting to move past it and Avery is waking up much less then when this all started.
+Some nights it feels like it won’t end and you’re only hanging on by a very thin thread but I assure you it will.
+We are starting to move past it and Avery is waking up much less than when this all started.
 We are still working on nap times and getting good naps in again but at least the night time sleep is getting better.
 Remember your wonderful birth story if all else fails to remind you that this will not always happen Read Avery’s birth story HERE.

 Caffeine is your friend

 If all else fails, there is always coffee!
 That and wine.
 I’ve been surviving the mornings on coffee and the evenings with a glass of wine or a beer, I’m not too picky.
 And there are some nights where I just crash right out when the baby finally does.
 It’s survival mode and coffee has helped me greatly get through the day when Avery was up every 2 hours the night before.

 What has helped you get through the 4 month sleep regression?
 Even better what tips do you have for the next one?